 - 3.1 Academic misconduct is defined as any action or attempted action that may result in a student obtaining an unfair academic advantage.
 For the purposes of this procedure this includes, but will not necessarily be restricted to, the following: - a) Plagiarism: defined as the representation of other people's work or ideas as the student's own without appropriate referencing or acknowledgement. - b) Self-plagiarism: defined as the reproduction or resubmission of a student's own work which has been submitted for assessment at Norland or any other institution.
-This does not include earlier formative drafts of the particular assessment. - c) Collusion: defined as the unauthorised collaboration by two or more students on any assessment. - d) Any attempt to gain access to the assessed coursework of any other candidate with or without the knowledge of the other candidate, unless authorisation to do so has been given by the module leader. - e) Falsification, defined as: - i. the fraudulent creation, alteration or misrepresentation of data, or any other information. - ii. the creation, alteration or misrepresentation of content using generative Al without permission, referencing or acknowledgement. - f) Contract cheating: defined as commissioning a piece of assessment to be carried out by a third party, with the intention of submitting it as if it were the student's own. - g) Falsification of exceptional assessment circumstances. - h) Any conduct that is likely to affect the security of assessments. - i) Any other conduct that would give an unfair academic advantage to a student including misuse of generative AI. - 3.2 For the purposes of this procedure, the following will not be considered Academic Misconduct: - a) Errors of Attribution: see clause 3.3 for further definition of Errors of Attribution - b) Language and writing review: defined as having a third-party check areas of academic writing such as structure, fluency, presentation, grammar, spelling, and punctuation.
+This does not include earlier formative drafts of the particular assessment. - c) Collusion: defined as the unauthorised collaboration by two or more students on any assessment. - d) Any attempt to gain access to the assessed coursework of any other candidate with or without the knowledge of the other candidate, unless authorisation to do so has been given by the module leader. - e) Falsification, defined as: - i. the fraudulent creation, alteration or misrepresentation of data, or any other information. - ii. the creation, alteration or misrepresentation of content using generative AI without permission, referencing or acknowledgement. - f) Contract cheating: defined as commissioning a piece of assessment to be carried out by a third party, with the intention of submitting it as if it were the student's own. - g) Falsification of exceptional assessment circumstances. - h) Any conduct that is likely to affect the security of assessments. - i) Any other conduct that would give an unfair academic advantage to a student including misuse of generative AI. - 3.2 For the purposes of this procedure, the following will not be considered Academic Misconduct: - a) Poor Academic Practice: for example, unacknowledged quotations, inconsistent referencing, inadequate referencing or paraphrasing that is excessively similar - b) Errors of Attribution: see clause 3.3 for further definition of Errors of Attribution - c) Language and writing review: defined as having a third-party check areas of academic writing such as structure, fluency, presentation, grammar, spelling, and punctuation.
 However, this may be considered academic misconduct if substantive changes to content have been made by the reviewer or at their recommendation, which would suggest that the reviewer had either produced or determined the substantive content of the submission.
 This definition additionally applies to the use of generative AI as a third-party reviewer.